If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Where: 3900 Wildlife Way, Cleveland

-The Cleveland Metroparks Zoo is once again putting on a winter lights display in 2022.
-Wild Winter Lights features hundreds of lighting displays across several holiday-themed areas including Candyland, Enchanted Forest, Starry Skies, Santa’s Workshop, and more scattered throughout the Zoo grounds.
+The Cleveland Metroparks Zoo is once again putting on a winter lights display in 2025.
+Wild Winter Lights features hundreds of lighting displays across several holiday-themed areas, including Candyland, Enchanted Forest, Starry Skies, Santa’s Workshop, and more scattered throughout the Zoo grounds.

 Wild Winter Lights is designed as a walk-through event, but they’re also offering a drive-thru option on specific nights.

-How much: Walk-through tickets are $19 for Zoo members and $22 for non-members if purchased in advance.
-Drive-through tickets are $57 per car for Zoo members and $66 per car for non-members.
+How much: Walk-through tickets are $24 for Zoo members and $27 for non-members if purchased in advance.
+A discounted 4-pack is available for $70 for Zoo members and $80 for non-members.
+Drive-through tickets are $49 per car for Zoo members and $59 per car for non-members.
 It’s highly recommended that you book your timed tickets in advance.
 You can buy them here.

 Drive-thru Christmas lights

-Speaking of drive-through holiday lights shows, the Cleveland Metroparks Zoo isn’t the only option.
-There are several professionally-designed drive-through lights shows in the Cleveland area, too, and they’re all popular during the holiday season.
+Speaking of drive-through holiday light shows, the Cleveland Metroparks Zoo isn’t the only option.
+There are several professionally designed drive-through light shows in the Cleveland area, too, and they’re all popular during the holiday season.

 Here are all the options within an hour of Cleveland: